 Grab one for yourself, too, so you can enjoy Los Angeles from a tourist’s point of view.
 Passes can be delivered to each recipient via email.

 With this option, you don’t even have to worry about wrapping paper.
-And if you still have holiday shopping to do, keep in mind that 15 other cities offer Go City passes, too.
+And if you still have holiday shopping to do, keep in mind that multiple cities offer Go City passes, too.

 5. You Get Instant Digital Delivery